starshine-sys/catalogger/web/frontend/static/privacy.md

 - Messages, in servers where edited and/or deleted message logging is enabled.
 - Server-specific settings: which channels to log to, and which channels to ignore.

+You can opt out of your messages being collected by leaving servers the bot is in.
+Because this data is stored for moderation purposes, you cannot opt out while still staying in those servers.

 Messages are stored encrypted in the database, and automatically deleted after fifteen days.
-This retention time may change in the future; however, it will not be extended, only lowered.
+This retention time may be lowered in the future.

 This is the data Catalogger fetches from Discord, and is stored while the bot is running: